malabikas/AML-Fall-2019/README.md

 ## Experiment
-The paper referred concludes that in Answer Selection the non-attention network BCNN already performs better than the baselines.
-Attention-based CNNs perform better than CNNs without attention mechanisms.
-For CNNs, they have test one (one-conv) and two (two-conv) convolution-pooling blocks.
-The ABCNN-2 generally outperforms the  ABCNN-1 and the ABCNN3 surpasses both because, when combine the ABCNN-1 and the ABCNN-2 to form the ABCNN-3, as ability to take attention of finer-grained granularity into consideration in each convolution-pooling block.
-But, Due to the limited size of training data, increasing the number of convolutional layers did not show any significant improvement in the performance.
+In this exeriment we will be comparing performance of Attention based models with other base line models in NLP tasks such as Answer selection.
+For this we will be using WikiQA data-set.

-Baselines which thy have considered, the first three are by Yang et al.: WordCnt; WgtWordCnt; CNN-Cnt (the state-of-theart system): combine CNN with WordCnt and WgtWordCnt.
-Apart from the baselines considered by Yang, they have also considered two LSTM baselines Addition and A-LSTM
+Baselines which are considered are WordCnt; WgtWordCnt; CNN-Cnt (the state-of-theart system): combination of CNN with WordCnt and WgtWordCnt.
+Apart from the baselines considered we have also considered two LSTM baselines Addition and A-LSTM

-In addition, linguistic features contribute in all three tasks: improvements by 0.0321 (MAP) and 0.0338 (MRR).
-They concluded by stating Attention based models can be used to build really strong neural networks.
+The models which we are replicating are Bi-CNN, ABCNN1, ABCNN2, ABCNN3.

+IN every models we will be using 2 types of classifiers that is Linear Regression and Support Vector Machines along with Adam Optimiser to further improve the test results presented in the original paper.

+The main focus on using Attention based model is to show its wide variety of applications in different types of NLP operations and its effectiveness.
+Attention-based DL systems have been applied to NLP after their success in computer vision and speech recognition.

+They mainly rely on RNNs and end-to-end encoderdecoders for tasks such as machine translation In the original paper they have covered 3 different tasks such as Answer secection, Paraphrase Identification and Textual Entailment.

 ## Results